Skip to content

 • Watercolor Studio with Ginny Joyner

-With 35 hours of instruction and 14 sessions, Ginny will supervise this studio style class and help you master your watercolor techniques!
+During these 14 sessions (35 hours!), Ginny will supervise this studio style class and help you master your watercolor techniques!
 Improve your color palette and brush techniques as you work on more challenging class projects as well as your own projects.
 Each 2.5 hour session will take place in the visual art space at CVU.
 This course is designed for artists who have taken watercolor classes previously and are comfortable working independently.
 Some guided instruction and supervision will be available as you progress throughout this course.
-This is also great class to connect, gather and learn from other watercolor enthusiasts within our artistic community!
+This is also great class to connect, gather and learn from other watercolor enthusiasts within our artistic community.
+Fun will be had, guaranteed!
 Please bring your own watercolor paint, brushes, and paper to class.
 "Ginny creates a warm, constructive and friendly atmosphere.
 Terrific class.
 I've been taking it for over a dozen years."- Student "Ginny Joyner’s watercolor studio class is fabulous!
 She introduces new techniques to try, provides assistance to her students, and makes learning a fun process!"- Student

 • Waitlist

-Watercolor 2 continues your foundational skill-building in mixing colors, layering washes, and design composition.
-If you have some knowledge of watercolor, but want to "brush" up on you skills then this 10 session (20 hour) course is for you!
+Watercolor Continued (formally named Watercolor for Beginners 2), is for those with some knowledge of watercolor, but want to "brush" up on you skills and and learn new techniques.
+Foundational skill-building in mixing colors, layering washes, and design composition will be covered during these 10 session (20 hour) in a non-judgmental and welcoming environment led by watercolor artist, Ginny Joyner.
 Ginny will use guided photos and content for this class.
-If you would prefer to use your own projects, that is possible as well, or you can join Watercolor Studio on Wed evenings.
+Feel free to use your own photos if you would like more of a challenge.
+Move at your own pace!
 All ages and levels welcome!
-Quality materials are important in watercolor and we can supply you with brushes to keep and a reasonable amount of paint and paper.
-If you need a supply kit (valued at $75), please choose the option, "Including Supply Kit," when registering.
-This class will meet inside CVU.
+Please bring in your own quality supplies- brushes, paints and paper.
+Quality materials are important in watercolor!
+If you need a supply kit, please choose the option, "Including Supply Kit," when registering.
 "Ginny Joyner is that rare combination -- she is both an excellent artist AND and a skilled teacher.
 This "I don't have an artistic bone in my body" old lady had an amazing experience and learned to love painting.
 Ginny creates an atmosphere where all sorts of unexpected growth just happens!" - student "Not only do Ginny's classes help foster a regular practice of creativity, but she's an incredibly gifted teacher.
 She creates a supportive, inclusive environment that helps folks of all abilities / styles discover their creativity and learn new watercolor techniques.
 I've taken her classes multiple times and will definitely be back for more!"
 Ginny Joyner- Fall

 • Waitlist